 Who responds when the AI flags something?
 What happens next?
 If the answer is "the physician figures it out," deployment will struggle.

 AI shouldn't just identify problems.
-It should trigger workflows that solve them.
+It should trigger workflows that help healthcare teams solve them.

 How FlowSigma Handles Escalation